kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Alexander_Street_Press/README.md

 For the new Alexander Street Press interface:

 For the older Alexander Street Press interface:

+Open older-Alexander-Street-Press-stanza.txt (18 KB) to access this stanza.

 Stanza for Alexander Street Press MARC records: